Hebrew University of Jerusalem: Paul Baerwald School of Social Work and Social Welfare

 The first Bachelor of Social Work in Israel, the school was founded in 1958.
-The school was named after Paul Baerwald a leader of the Jewish Distribution Committee (JDC).
+The school was named after Paul Baerwald, a leader of the Jewish Distribution Committee (JDC).
 The JDC was an initial funder of the school along with the Ministry of Welfare and the Tel Aviv Municipality.
 A new self-standing building was dedicated on the Givat Ram university campus in April 1967.
-The school has been called “the leader in training and research in the fields of social work and social policy.”.
+The school has been called "the leader in training and research in the fields of social work and social policy."
 It has been ranked the highest rated school of social work in Israel.
 The Master of Social Work was introduced in 1970.
 The school houses the Israel Gerontological Data Center, Nevet- Greenhouse of Context-Informed Research and Training for Children in Need, The Center for the Study of Philanthropy in Israel, The Resilience Research Group.

 Edmond J. Safra, Givat Ram

-The Givat Ram campus (recently renamed after Edmond Safra) is the home of the Faculty of Science including the Einstein Institute of Mathematics; the Alexander Silberman Institute of Life Sciences; the Israel Institute for Advanced Studies, the Center for the Study of Rationality, as well as the National Library of Israel, (JNUL).
+The Givat Ram campus (renamed after Edmond Safra in 2005) is the home of the Faculty of Science including the Einstein Institute of Mathematics; the Alexander Silberman Institute of Life Sciences; the Edmond and Lily Safra Center for Brain Sciences; the Israel Institute for Advanced Studies, the Center for the Study of Rationality, as well as the National Library of Israel, (JNUL).